InComeS: Integrating Compression and Selection Mechanisms into LLMs for Efficient Model Editing: Conclusion

 \section{Conclusion}

 In this paper, we propose InComeS, a scalable model editing method that integrates compression and selection mechanisms directly into the LLMs.
 InComeS adopts a context compression technique to condense the editing context to KV representations on top of the introduced gist tokens and takes advantage of the compressed KVs to efficiently retrieve the relevant editing context information.
 Experiments on four different and complex editing settings demonstrate the superiority of our method for comprehensively editing.
-Analysis and ablations are conducted to reveal the query token selection pattern.
+Further Analysis and ablations validate each component of InComeS and demonstrate the great efficiency and performance gain of our method.